concerning the Old Testament and the New Testament, in regards

 say you have

-to obey the laws of Moses which state you must be circumcised)
+to obey the laws of Moses which teaches you must be circumcised)

 2: When therefore Paul and